Learn how to add competitors in Semly and how to use competition analysis to check your brand’s visibility in AI answers.

 Adding competitors lets you check:

-which brands show up instead of your brand
+which brands appear instead of your brand

 where your brand has visibility gaps